loader

 • Harvard Law School (LLM)

 He has acted on several internal and regulatory investigations (DOJ, SEC, MAS, SFO, FINMA, ED, SEBI, SFIO, EOW and CBI).
-His expertise in such matters extends to advising the client and senior management in all aspects of investigations starting from the internal fact finding, strategy to engage with the investigation agency, developing a defence strategy as also representation before the courts should the investigations lead to a trial.
-These investigations have been in relation to wide range of alleged misconduct including corruption, money laundering, securities fraud, financial irregularities, accounting fraud, and employee misconduct.
+His expertise in such matters extends to advising the client and senior management in all aspects of investigations starting from the internal fact-finding, strategy to engaging with the investigation agency, developing a defence strategy and also representation before the courts should the investigations lead to a trial.
+These investigations have been in relation to a wide range of alleged misconduct including corruption, money laundering, securities fraud, financial irregularities, accounting fraud, and employee misconduct.
 Kartikey also advises private equity and other multinational clients on white collar, fraud, AML, ABAC, sanctions, mutual legal assistance treaty (MLAT) and extradition related issues.

 Professional Affiliations